Wakefield & North of England Tulip Society

-Breeders, Flames & Feathers
+Breeders, Flames and Feathers

-he English Florists' Tulip has to conform to certain strict standards, particularly in having a shape like half a hollow ball, and having a base colour cleanly white or yellow, on top of which the darker colour is overlaid.The attractive markings on some of the flowers exhibited arise from infection with tulip breaking virus of the bulb from which the flower grows.
+The attractive markings on some of the flowers exhibited arise from infection by the tulip breaking virus of the bulb from which the flower grows.
 The markings have been known about since the days of Tulipomania in the Seventeenth Century, when livelihoods were gambled on the values of individual bulbs.
-During the 1930's, Tulip Breaking Virus was discovered to be the cause.
+During the 1930’s, Tulip Breaking Virus was discovered to be the cause.

 The flowers do not seem to suffer from infection: one of the oldest cultivars known to us is Habit de Noce (Wedding Coat), dating from the 1790’s, and still grown by Society members today.

-Breeder, flamed, feathered forms
+Breeder, flamed and feathered forms

 Each variety can exist in three different forms: